mltomlins0n/QANotes/PegaNotes (SSA).md

 The system adds up the weights of all the conditions that evaluate to true.
 If the sum exceeds a specified threshold value, the system flags the current case as a potential duplicate.

 The search duplicate cases process then displays to the user the current case and the matching case in the system.
 The user may identify a potential duplicate from the list and resolve the current case as a duplicate.
 The system does not process the case further.
 The user may also decide that the current case is not a duplicate and may choose to continue processing the case.

+### Temporary Cases

+**Temporary cases are only stored in memory, on the clipboard and do not have case ID's.
+This is useful for saving storage and improving system performance**.

+Once a case meets the condition specified by the organization, such as a customer change of address where the address entered is different from the current address, the case can be recorded in the database (persisted) for future reference.

+Temporary cases are processed by a single operator and cannot be routed until it is persisted.